-Covid-19 coronavirus: Ashely Bloomfield and Mike Bush to update country on Covid-19 latest
+Covid-19 coronavirus: 89 new cases - highest daily rise yet

 • Covid 19 coronavirus: Health Ministry admits 'uncertainty' over community transmission; 61 new cases today

+The country is moving from a "peacetime" distribution system, to a "wartime" distribution system.

+He said there is only a small group of people where the message "stay home" is not sticking.

-Despite this, officials continue to tell New Zealanders not to get too complacent and warn the number of Covid-19 cases will continue to rise.
+Officials continue to tell New Zealanders not to get too complacent and warn the number of Covid-19 cases will continue to rise.

 Yesterday, Prime Minister Jacinda Ardern said the Government has ordered more Covid-19 testing.

-And Health officials are already heeding that call and are bringing on two more testing labs in the coming days, bringing the total up to 10.
+And health officials are already heeding that call and are bringing on two more testing labs in the coming days, bringing the total up to 10.

 This, according to Health Minister David Clark, will mean there will be the capacity to test up to 5000 people a day.